Minimalist Advice to My Younger Self

 But we were always looking for something – the next purchase that would make us feel settled and satisfied.
 One of us would become convinced we "needed" something – a bigger vehicle, a fireplace, custom windows, new flooring, wallpaper, or paint, toys for the kids, bikes for the kids, dance lessons for the kids, or something else.
 Something.
 It was always something.

 Subscribe to receive my free printable

-Unfortunately, a few years later we bought another house and once again spent too much money trying to make it some sort of showplace.
+Unfortunately, a few years later we bought another house and started spending too much money trying to make it a showplace.
 I can't blame Jon for most of it – I was the one who had part of my ego and identity wrapped up in where we lived.
-When we were able to get our lender to agree to a short sale in 2012, it was actually a relief.
+When we got our lender to agree to a short sale in 2012, it was a relief.
 We both began to learn how little our happiness depended on where we lived or what we owned.
-The opportunity to start over and change our focus was liberating and exciting.
+The opportunity to start over was exciting.

 1. You don't have to do what your family or anyone else does.

 It was my younger sister who always had hand-me-down clothes when we were growing up, not me, and I know she wasn't always happy about it.
 But as the oldest, I got the hand-me-down car.
 I got the hand-me-down furniture.
 Sure, they weren't necessarily in perfect condition and not exactly to my taste.
 But they were useful gifts, nonetheless, and I should have used them longer instead of going into debt for new stuff.
 If the only way I could feel good about myself was by living beyond my means, then I (and the people whose opinion I was worried about) had a problem (see #1).

 3. Don't buy a house until you're sure you want to live there long-term.